shamilton1/Experimental/workflow.md

   As you make changes, you should commit then to your master branch at regular intervals using the ![](/images/commit.PNG) button at the bottom of the edit screen.
   Commits are analagous to Saves - except each commit gets an assigned a unique ID to help you track them.
-     ** ADD NOTE ABOUT PREVIEW?**
+  As you edit files you can preview your changes withour making commits by clicking the Preview changes tab at the top of your editing window.
- 5. When you are happy with your edits, commit the changes to your master branch a final time.
+ 5. When you are happy with your edits, make a final commit to your master branch.

  ## Creating and submitting a pull request
  By creating a pull request, you are asking the upstream repository to accept the changes you have made, and merge them into the original repository.
 Once a pull request is opened, you can discuss and review the potential changes with collaborators and add follow-up commits before the changes are merged into the repository.